Clonidine extended-release (generic; US brand name Kapvay® has been discontinued) is a centrally-acting alpha2-adrenergic agonist.

 Dosage forms and strengths

-Extended-release tablets (brand name and generic): 0.1 mg and 0.2 mg
+Extended-release tablets (generic only): 0.1 mg and 0.2 mg

 Pharmacokinetics